 Essential reading: Top fitness trackers and health gadgets

-BSX Athletics, an Austin-based wearable sensor company had raised a whopping $1.2 million on Kickstarter to develop the product back in 2016.
+To remind, BSX Athletics, an Austin-based wearable sensor company had raised a whopping $1.2 million on Kickstarter to develop the product back in 2016.
 With a delivery date set for June 2017, what followed were delays and unresponsiveness to comments posted by backers of the project.

-The wearable is supposed to be the first of its kind.
+The wearable was supposed to be the first of its kind.
 According to the Kickstarter page, it uses red light technology to measure hydration levels and grab accurate heart rate readings.
 This technology penetrates 10 times deeper into your body than the green lights commonly found in fitness trackers.

 Like many other activity devices, LVL was also supposed to track your activity (steps, distance, floors climbed), calories, sleep, mood and heart rate for a complete picture of your health.
 So a complete package.
 In theory…